VDR Ch. 5: Control Terms of the Term Sheet

 In this episode, we review Chapter 5: Control Terms of the Term Sheet and discuss which activities a company’s board of directors must approve, how long a company should keep control of its board, the difference between a board member and board observer, and negotiating a threshold for protective provisions.

 - How much equity should I grant to advisors?

 - Silicon Valley Review Season 2, Episode 2-4: The Importance of a Good Board

 - Silicon Valley Review Season 3, Episode 1: Are you the right CEO?

 - Silicon Valley Review S4, Ep29: Recapitalization, Founder’s Syndrome & The Unruly Board Member

 - The Company Agreement Explained: What are Fundamental Business Transactions and Why Are They Important?

 - The Company Agreement Explained: Types of Decisions Made by Managers and Members

 - Venture Deals Review Ch.
-4, Part 2: Vesting & Option Pools
+4, Part 2: Economic Terms of the Term Sheet

 - Venture Deals Review Ch.
-4, Part 1: Liquidation Preference
+4, Part 1: Economic Terms of the Term Sheet

 - VW Startup Lifecycle Infographic